-Another way to assess '3G' pitch needs is to apply the FA's guide figure of one full-sized pitch per 42 teams.
-With 232 football teams in Maidstone at present, there is a requirement for 5.52 pitches the borough.
-Existing provision of five full-sized pitches should meet the needs of 210 teams, although the limited peak time capacity at the Maplesden Noakes facility reduced effective availability to the equivalent of 4.25 pitches.
-This creates an effective need for 1.27 full-sized '3G' pitches.
+Another way to assess '3G' pitch needs is to apply the FA's guide figure of one full-sized pitch per 38 teams.
+With 231 football teams in Maidstone at present, there is a requirement for 6.08 pitches the borough.
+Existing provision of five full-sized pitches should meet the needs of 190 teams.
+This creates an effective need for 1.08 full-sized '3G' pitches.